ombulabs/blog/_posts/2020-07-13-our-code-review-etiquette.md

 <!--more-->

-Code Review it’s a way of sharing responsibilities and learn from each other.
-It’s where we can catch bugs and mistakes and it's also a way to enforce broadly agreed code standards between team members.
+Code Review is a way of sharing responsibilities and learning from each other.
+It’s where we can catch bugs and mistakes and it's also a way to enforce broadly agreed upon code standards between team members.

 But besides knowing what code review is for, we need to know what code review isn't for:

-- It is not the place for shooting at your teammates and pointing fingers at their mistakes.
+- It is not a place for shooting at your teammates and pointing fingers at their mistakes.
 - It is not a place for you to try to force your opinion.
 - It is not where discussions should occur.